 I love the look of the passion fruit seeds in the pie and I also drizzled one passion fruit's worth of seeds and pulp over the top to give it more visual appeal.
 I love how this pie came out, both looks wise and taste.
 I might just become a pie master after all!!

-- 1 Pre-baked 9” round pie crust ( I use this recipe from The Bravetart)
+- 1 Pre-baked 9” round pie crust - I use this recipe from The Bravetart on Serious Eats

 - 4 eggs, separated

-- ½ C fresh passionfruit pulp ( including seeds)
+- ½ cup fresh passionfruit pulp ( including seeds-optional)

-- 1 tsp grated lemon rind ( I used meyer lemon)
+- 1 teaspoon lemon zest ( I used meyer lemon)

 - 2 egg whites

-- In a bowl that will fit over the pan of simmering water, whisk the egg yolks until thickened and lighter in color, add in passion fruit pulp and juice ( or puree), ½ C of sugar and salt.
+In a bowl that will fit over the pan of simmering water, whisk the egg yolks until thickened and lighter in color, add in passion fruit pulp and juice ( or puree), zest, ½ cup of sugar and salt.
 Set over the pan of simmering water and whisk until thickened.
 About 8-10 minutes.
-Being careful to stir constantly so the egg doesn’t scramble.
+Make sure to stir constantly so the egg doesn’t scramble.
 Add in the softened gelatin and stir until melted.
 Remove from heat and cool until thickened and slightly congealed on top.

 Aloha and happy PI day!!
-Hope you try my recipe for Hamura Saimin's passion fruit chiffon pie.
+Hope you try my version of the recipe for Hamura Saimin's passion fruit chiffon pie.
 If you do let me know!
 I always love hearing when readers make my recipes.